ebjornset/DryGen/docs/verbs/verbs-from-options-file.md

 #configuration:
   #verb: csharp-from-json-schema
   #name: string #optional, must be unique among the named yaml documents in this file if it's provided.
-  #inhert-options-from: string #optional, name of another yaml document with the same verb in this file.
+  #inherit-options-from: string #optional, name of another yaml document with the same verb in this file.
   #options:
     #array-instance-type: string
     #array-type: string